HMS Limbourne: Loss

 On 23 October Limbourne was sailing with the light cruiser and five other destroyers, when they were engaged by a number of large German Type 39 torpedo boats.
 Both ships were hit by torpedoes. scored a hit on Limbourne exploding the forward magazine.
-40 crewmembers of Limbourne were killed.
+39 crewmembers of Limbourne were killed along with four of the eight American artillerymen of 110th Field Artillery Battalion on detachment aboard.
 Attempts were made to tow her back to port, for repairs.
 The tow attempts had to be abandoned, and she was scuttled.
+In the next days three more British sailors died of their wounds, bring the total of dead to 46.

 In 2011 the BBC News reported that "The incident was used as an illustration of what not to do by the Royal Navy tactical school."
 They reported that the Royal Navy ships were sunk by a smaller but better trained German force.